 After riding the cable car up to the top, high above Kitzbuhel, we spent a few moments taking in the magnificent views of the Wilder Kaiser Mountains, various mountain lakes and the Kitzbuheler Horn.
 The starting area at the top is open from 9 a.m. to 4 p.m. daily.

 To reach the start house, we walked (well, ok, I rode the carpet lift skiers use to take them to the top) where our guide Harry pointed out a huge pile of snow not too far away.
 While this seemed strange in the heat of August, Harry explained that at the end of each winter, Kitzbuhel stores large piles of snow wrapped in insulation and under white protective sheets to use as a base for the start of next year’s ski season.
 Natural snowfall and a very high-tech snow-making effort ensure good snow cover throughout the winter in Kitzbuhel.
 (There are several manmade lakes along the walk that are pumped full of water via a sophisticated water system from which water is then fed to the snowguns for snowmaking as needed.)

 The race and the hike both begin at the starting gate … of course.
-Below, you will find two-part descriptions of particular piste sections: First, in italics you get a bit of a feel for a part of the course as skiers experience it.
-Following that is a section about the experience hiking it from my perspective.
+Below, you will find two-part descriptions of particular piste sections: First, in a shadow box with text in italics, you’ll get a bit of a feel for a part of the course as skiers experience it.
+Following each shadow box is a section about the experience hiking down the Streif from my perspective.

 Staring down the Streif